 PayPal

-PayPal (NASDAQ:PYPL) has launched PayPal USD (CRYPTO:PYUSD), a dollar-backed stablecoin available to U.S. PayPal users.
+PayPal (PYPL -3.29%) has launched PayPal USD (PYUSD -0.03%), a dollar-backed stablecoin available to U.S. PayPal users.
 PYUSD is issued by Paxos on Ethereum and Solana and can be bought, sold, and transferred through PayPal.
 It can be sent domestically with no fees or withdrawn to external wallets, with a network fee.
 PYUSD can be used at checkout, where PayPal converts it to fiat.

 Stablecoins after the Genius Act

-The bill includes a requirement that issuers of dollar-backed stablecoins hold dollar-for-dollar reserves in permitted products, including insured deposits at banks, short-term Treasury bills, repos, and other government-issued assets.
-The bill also requires regulations to be promulgated for stablecoin issuers but exempts issuers from capital standards that traditional banks must meet.
+The bill includes a requirement that issuers of dollar-backed stablecoins maintain dollar-for-dollar reserves in permitted products, including insured deposits at banks, short-term Treasury bills, repurchase agreements (repos), and other government-issued assets.
+The bill also requires regulations to be promulgated for stablecoin issuers, but exempts issuers from capital standards that traditional banks must meet.
 Stablecoin issuers will also be required to maintain redemption procedures and report on reserves, which would be audited by accounting firms.

-Notably, the Genius Act allows both banks and nonbanks to issue stablecoins.
+Notably, the GENIUS Act allows both banks and nonbanks to issue stablecoins.
 The latter would require approval from the Treasury Secretary and the chairs of the Federal Reserve and the Federal Deposit Insurance Corporation.
-But the legislation opens the door to companies issuing their own stablecoins – which Walmart (NYSE:WMT) and Amazon (NASDAQ:AMZN) are reportedly exploring.
+But the legislation opens the door to companies issuing their own stablecoins, which Walmart (WMT +6.38%) and Amazon (AMZN -2.49%) are reportedly exploring.

-Proponents of the Genius Act say it will help bridge traditional and decentralized finance, improve the payments system, and strengthen the dominance of the dollar.
+Proponents of the GENIUS Act argue that it will help bridge the gap between traditional and decentralized finance, enhance the payments system, and strengthen the dominance of the dollar.
 Critics warn that the legislation will give the industry a veneer of legitimacy and oversight without requiring tough enough regulation to protect consumers.
-Detractors also claim that the bill does not do enough to prevent stablecoins from being used for corrupt purposes.
+Detractors also argue that the bill does not sufficiently prevent stablecoins from being used for illicit purposes.

 Sources